breakintoprogram/bsx/z80/README.md

 - Address is the location in RAM to load the data into
 - Length is the length of the data stream
 - Data is the stream of bytes to load sequentially in memory

+There is an example Powershell file in the /utilities folder (send_file.ps1) that will do this